website about Paris : getting round

 Planning your trip to Paris Check out the

-About-France.com "Week in Paris" page: a
+About-France.com "Week in Paris"

 sample six-day programme that will help you get the most of your week